hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 Also, a parameter can be injected one or more times with using `${name}` in the query, where `name` is the parameter name defined in a `<parameter>` tag.
 See [A Note on SQL Injection](#a-note-on-sql-injection) for the security concerns about SQL Injection.

+[Dynamic SQL](../../nitro/nitro-dynamic-sql.md) can be added to include or exclude fragments of the SQL query at runtime according to the parameter values.

 ## Examples